JulianKunkel/siox/README.md

 Then you can compile SIOX:

-	make -j 4
+	$ make -j 4
-	make install
+	$ make install

-To use ninja instead of make run:
+To use ninja instead of make, run:

-	$ cmake -GNinja ../
 	$ ninja
+	$ ninja install

 Note that C++ takes a considerable amount of memory to compile, parallel builds might exhaust machines with less than 2 GByte of memory.